lsc/dotfiles/README.md

 ## Dotfiles

-I manage my dotfiles with [rcm](https://github.com/thoughtbot/rcm) and primarly use MacOS.
+I manage my dotfiles with [rcm](https://github.com/thoughtbot/rcm) and primarily use MacOS.
 Editor is NeoVim >= 0.5.